StewartMck/maptools/README.md

 # maptools

+Maptools is a **WGS84** map utility library.
-**WGS84** utility library to provide basic functions such as converting coordinates between different formats, calculating distance and finding the center point of a group of coordinates.
+It provides basic functionality such as converting coordinates between different formats and calculating distance.
+Furthermore, given a group of coordinates it can order by distance, find the center point as well as calculate the area.

 ## Install